lagotto/pyalm/docs/index.md

 ###Working with events###

 The event information is available via the `events` attribute on the source.
-Event data is not currently parsed from the JSON object and needs to be handled by the user on a source by source basis.
+Event data is not parsed direct from the return JSON object and needs to be handled by the user depending on their needs.

 {{  d['examples/example.py|idio|pycon|pyg']['get-event-level-cites'] }}
 {{  d['examples/example.py|idio|pycon|pyg']['print-cites-events'] }}

+The `events` module provides a set of classes for handling specific types of events.